whitstir/Chess/notes.md

 ### Objects

-All objects live in the heap
+All objects live in the heap.
-The only way to create an object is to call "new" "New" returns a reference (or pointer) to the object There is no way to create objects in the runtime stack The stack contains object references, but not actual objects (they are in the heap)
+The only way to create an object is to call "new".
+"New" returns a reference (or pointer) to the object.
+There is no way to create objects in the runtime stack.
+The stack contains object references, but not actual objects (they are in the heap).

 ### Working with Strings